-AMA demands fair go for GPs with pathology
+AMA demands a fair go for GPs with pathology collection arrangements

-AMA President, Dr Michael Gannon, has made a direct plea to Health Minister Sussan Ley to scrap Government plans to change rental rules for pathology collection centres located in general practices and other medical facilities.
+AMA President, Dr Michael Gannon, this week made a direct plea to Health Minister Sussan Ley to scrap Government plans to change rental rules for pathology collection centres located in general practices and other medical facilities.

 The Government announced a sudden and unexpected deal with Pathology Australia during this year’s Federal election campaign to impose tighter rules on collection centre rental arrangements in exchange for the pathology companies dropping their high profile campaign against the Government’s Medicare bulk billing policies.

-Dr Gannon said today that the AMA is demanding the Government immediately drop its deal with Pathology Australia.
+Dr Gannon said the AMA is demanding the Government immediately drop its deal with Pathology Australia.

-“The Government wants to implement a blunt cap on the rents paid by pathology companies for pathology collection centre space in general practices and other medical suites,” Dr Gannon said.
+“The Government wants to implement a blunt cap on the rents paid by pathology companies for pathology collection centre space in general practices and other medical suites.

 “This policy was reached without any proper consultation with general practice groups or other providers of collection centres outside the major pathology companies.